Frequently Asked Questions About Bulk Leaf Removal

 If you must place leaves near a storm drain, position them downstream so that rain or snow/ice melt will not wash them into the storm sewer inlet.
 Also, remember to keep leaves separate from grass clippings, yard waste and brush!

-You may also put leaves loose in a container marked with a "yard waste" sticker or in brown paper yard waste bags and set them out for pickup on your recycling/yard waste day (Thu for SE/SW; Fri for NE/NW).
+You may also put leaves loose in a container marked with a "yard waste" sticker or in brown paper yard waste bags and set them out for pickup on your recycling/yard waste day (Monday for all Town residents).

 If you have any questions or concerns please email firstname.lastname@example.org or email@example.com.
 You may also visit our bulk leaf collection service report online form to submit information on bulk leaf collection service issues or complaints directly to the Street Maintenance Division.